 Cutting Celery for Kitchen Gardens

-After growing all types of celery in various gardens, I think the best choice for kitchen gardeners is cutting celery (Apium graveolens var. secalinum), a more primitive form of familiar supermarket celery.
-A great cut-and-come-again veggie, cutting celery plants that are harvested often constantly send up new stalks.
-Hollow, crisp, and packed with flavor, cutting celery is an essential veggie at our house.
+After growing celery of all types in various gardens, I think the best choice for kitchen gardeners is cutting celery (Apium graveolens var. secalinum).
+Sometimes called seasoning celery, French celery or Chinese celery, cutting celery is a more primitive form of familiar supermarket celery.
+A great cut-and-come-again vegetable, cutting celery plants that are harvested often send up new stalks all summer.